A property survey is an inspection into the condition of a particular building.

 Types of house survey

 There are a few different types of property survey, each offering varying levels of insight.
-It’s vital you understand each one to work out what’s best for you.
+It’s vital you understand each one to work out what’s best for you, and how much house surveys cost.
 This is a vital step in the process of buying a house.

 RICS condition report